CodeGenieApp/serverless-express/README.md

 ### eventFns

 serverless-express natively supports API Gateway, ALB, and Lambda@Edge.
-If you want to use Express with other AWS Services which can invoke a Lambda Function you can provide your own custom request/response mappings via `eventFns`.
+If you want to use Express with other AWS Services integrated with Lambda you can provide your own custom request/response mappings via `eventFns`.
 See the [custom-mapper-dynamodb example](examples/custom-mapper-dynamodb).

 ```js
 function requestMapper ({ event }) {